HugoDaniel/hugodaniel.com/content/posts/2020-12-15-using-just-an-index-to-develop-a-web-app.md

 ## Routing

 No lib is going to be used for routing.
-Routing s going to consist of simple manipulations of the browser history with `popstate` and `pushstate`.
+Routing is going to consist of simple manipulations of the browser history with `popstate` and `pushstate`.
 The basic approach is:

 1. Read the current route from the window location
 1. Clone its corresponding `<template>` into the `<main>` tag